unstoppabledomains/dev-docs/getting-started/glossary.md

 **Resolver**: The Crypto Name Service (CNS) smart contract that is responsible for storing, updating, and resolving domain records.

+**Reverse Resolution**: Reverse resolution is a feature that enables applications that integrate with Unstoppable Domains to show domain names where they would typically only show addresses.

 **Rollup**: A scaling solution that aims to improve transaction throughput and decrease fees by batching multiple online transactions and then submitting them to the main chain as a single transaction.

 ### S